codeforboston/maple/README.md

 If you're developing frontend-only features, such as adding UI or hooks, you can start the development server with `yarn dev` and access the app at http://localhost:3000 in your browser.
 The site will automatically update as you make code changes.
 Your local site will share the same backend as the live development site.

 If you're developing backend features, such as adding cloud functions or changing security rules, you can run the backend emulators, search server, and test data with `yarn dev:backend`.
 You can access the emulator UI at http://localhost:3010.
 The backend should update as you make code changes.
+When dependencies in `package.json` change, run `yarn dev:backend:update` to rebuild the image with the new dependencies.
+Finally, the first time you run the backend, or whenever you update, run `yarn dev:backfill` to generate new search indexes for bill/testimony search.

 ## Code Formatting and Linting